-Overview: In the middle of the Oregon Coast, Yachats (yah-hats) is in a breathtaking setting, surrounded by mountains and sea.
+In the middle of the Oregon Coast, Yachats (yah-hots) is in a breathtaking setting, surrounded by mountains and sea.
 It is rustic and charming and often named as a favorite vacation destination.

 The Oregon Coast Highway (Highway 101) runs through town and is lined with colorful buildings that house markets, delis, bakeries, cafes, wine shops and seafood eateries.
 The little downtown has galleries, tackle shops, tasting rooms, a farmers' market, an independent bookseller and the Yachats Commons.
 Built as a school, the large classrooms of the Commons now accommodate city government offices and host movie nights, drum circles, Arts Guild shows, senior luncheons, lectures, community theater presentations and big band concerts.
-The public library has exhibition space and the area's seed bank.
 Town celebrations include music festivals, a mushroom festival and the annual La De Da Parade, in which anyone may march.
 Homes sit on wooded lots and range from modified ranch ramblers to three story chalets with massive windows facing the water.

+The unspoiled beach is comprised of rugged black basalt rocks and is the place to explore tidepools and marine geysers.
 The Yachats River, the 804 Trail to Waldport, Smelt Sands, the Gerdemann Botanical Reserve, the Yachats State Recreation Area, and the Ten Mile Creek Sanctuary are among the town's many recreation sites.
 Amanda's Trail runs from downtown to Cape Perpetua and the Siuslaw National Forest.
-Nearby basalt headlands create a landscape of tidepools, churns, and blow holes.

 Climate: Summer temperatures are in the 60s and 70s, and winter temperatures are in 30s, 40s and 50s.
 On average, the area receives 90 inches of rain and 5 inches of snow per year.